Krystalz2018/DS-Take-Home-Challenge/README.md

   - Reading TXT file and transform to pandas dataframe
   - Using Groupby function and defined algorithms

+## 17. Engagement Test

+  - Student's t-test
+  - A/B testing and its visualization

 #### References:
  - https://github.com/stasi009/TakeHomeDataChallenges
  - https://github.com/JifuZhao/DS-Take-Home